congomongo/congomongo/readme.markdown

 --------------
 Version 0.1.11 (SNAPSHOT)

+* Added URL / license / mailing list information to project.clj so it will show up in Clojars and provide a better user experience
+* Allow make-connection to accept symbols again (#80, fixes issue introduced in #79)
+* Prevent fetch one / sort being used together (#81)

 Version 0.1.10 - July 31st, 2012:

 * Add support for MongoDB URI string in make-connection (#79)